 Most owners selling who purchased in 2005 and forward are trying to recover costs for value that is not there anymore.
 At least the value is not what it used to be.
 This is not meant to be insulating or blaming those purchasers.
 Nobody knew when the “bumps” would end.
 It’s a brutal situation to be in and often the best option is to rent it out if one must move away from the area.
 After all if it brings you $3000/month (my sample guess on a 1 bedroom rental 30 years from now) that’s probably a nice cash flow to have in retirement and a great asset to pass on to your family some day.

 I must take some credit for an article I wrote around November 2005 where I gave the advice to not buy a new construction condo for awhile.
 Of course my website had no rankings then and hardly anybody read it I could have saved some people tens of thousands of dollars.
+I do hope though, that you will find property management tips for winter, winter property management tips useful.

 Home values would appear to have some short fluctuations depending on the section of Arlington where a new condo delivers and whether it is offering such a bargain price or not.